 Skip to main content

 Monk and GitHub Copilot both run inside VS Code, so this is the simplest setup.
 Copilot handles your code, Monk handles deployment and operations.
+The Monk MCP server is enabled automatically during setup.

 Setup